magomimmo/modern-cljs/doc/tutorial-10.md

 The next step is to define the remote function that implements the calculation from `quantity`, `price`, `tax` and `discount` input.
-The `shoreleave-remote-ring` library offers `defremote` macro which is just like `defn` macro plus its registration in a registry of remote functions implemented as a map.
+The `shoreleave-remote-ring` library offers `defremote` macro which is just like `defn` macro plus the registration of the definig function in a registry of implemented as a map.

 Here is the definition of the remote `calculate` function.
 Add it to `core.clj` file.
 Remember to add `cemerick.shoreleave.rpc` namespace to